Looking to save some cash on bike maintenance? A few essential tools and some guidance and advice will see you right

 2. Torx keys

 A star-shaped Allen key, the most common is the T25 used on your disc rotors — buy an individual tool and replace it as it wears out.
-Choose an L-Shaped or T-Bar design from Park Tools.
-For all others a cluster block will suffice, such as Lezyne’s.
+We highly recommend choosing an L-Shaped or T-Bar design from Park Tools.

 3. Cable cutters